mriot/feed-to-webhook/README.md

 ## Features

-- Flexible, can parse a wide range of feed types
+- Flexible, can parse a wide range of feed types (RSS, Atom, etc.)
 - Supports [ETag and Last-Modified](https://feedparser.readthedocs.io/en/latest/http-etag.html) headers
 - Customizable embed colors and icons for each feed
 - Optional error webhook to get notified of any issues